Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/system.md

 ## Web layer service definitions

-Web layer service definitions detail pre-defined services that users can add layers from onto their map.
+Web layer service definitions detail pre-defined services that users can add layers from onto their map, and that Admins can choose to add layers from in the [Add Layer wizard](layers.md#add-a-new-layer-using-the-wizard).
 These services are defined just once for all versions.

 ### Add a new web layer service definition